mz-700/glass/README.md

              ENDIF
              ENDM

-  * Source file end: `end`
+#### `end`: Source file end

 Indicates the end of the current source file.
 Specifying this is optional, and usually omitted.
 Any content on lines beyond this directive will not be parsed.

-  * Error: `error`
+#### `error`: Error

 Generates an error and aborts the compilation.
 Optionally a message can be specified.

         ERROR "Limit exceeded."

-  * Warning: `warning`
+#### `warning`: Warning

 Generates a warning.
 Optionally a message can be specified.

         WARNING "Nearly out of space."

-  * Section: `section`
+#### `section`: Section

 Defines a section of code or data that will be assembled inside the space of a ds statement.
 This allows you to have nonadjacent code or data sections and group them into separate regions, such as ROM and RAM pages.
 The mandatory argument references the DS statement that is the target of the section.

             org 4000H
         ROM_PAGE1: ds 4000H